 This course introduces the reading and interpretation of prints and architectural drawings for all of the construction trades.
 Topics include types of plans, scales, specifications, conventions, and schedules.
+Pre-requisites: None Co-

 COLL College and Career Success Skills

 COLL 1010 - College and Career Success Skills